7 flowers to sow in November – seeds and bulbs to plant this month for gorgeous displays in spring and beyond

 (Image credit: Getty Images/Aleksandr Zubkov)

 The garden tends to slow down in November as the light levels and temperatures drop.
-There are still lots of tasks to do in the garden this month though, including planting flowers and vegetables.
+There are still many tasks to do in the garden this month, however, including sowing and planting flowers.

 While you may think more about protecting plants from the cold, you should also consider what you can plant in November.
-As well as being an ideal time to plant shrubs and trees, there is still seed sowing to be done.
+As well as being an ideal time to plant shrubs and trees, there is still seed sowing and bulb planting to do this month to fill flower beds and borders with color and blooms next year.

 mini greenhouse in vegetable garden with bunting